osuosl/osuosl-pelican/content/donate/donate_faq.rst

 eliminate some of the lab's activities.
 This decision, should it need to be made, will be discussed with the OSUOSL Advisory Council, and decided upon with OSU leadership.

+.. _Who else is supporting the OSUOSL financially?:

 **Who else is supporting the OSUOSL financially?**